 - Visits to artists’ studios

 - Organizing and hosting a culminating teen event at the MCA

 - MCA store discount

-- 2 for 1 admission to the MCA outside of program days
+- Free admission to the MCA outside of TCA session dates

-- Work with artists, peers, MCA staff to collectively explore art and your ideas
+- Work with artists, peers, and MCA staff to collectively explore art and your ideas

 - Explore the other side of being an artist—discussing art, looking at art, learning about it, organizing programs for others